 My definition of Radical Self Care: Prioritizing Yourself despite the stressors family, work, community commitments and obligations, anxiety, depression, loneliness, and the feeling of not being connected.
 The idea is finding stability in your connection to yourself first through a variety of yoga practices and inquiries.

-We will meeting once a month, determined quarterly, on Saturday from 11am to 1:30pm or Sunday from 2pm to 4:30pm. $25 per session.
+We will meeting once a month, determined quarterly. $25 per session.

 Kula – Living from the Heart – our Women’s Group